vih/historie/_posts/2017-12-31-jannie-tolstrup.md

 Hi guys, now the day is almost here.
 The day, where a lot of the people, who started with me in August have to say goodbye to the school and to our home.
 But first, let’s live the moment, right now and enjoy the last days, where we are all together.

 I have used hours in the music room, the last 4 months, trying to learn how to play the fucking piano!
 Actually, I learned something.
 Yeah lucky me!
 And even more lucky are you guys – you are going to hear me play in a few minutes.
-Yeah!!
+Yeah!

 I have this song that I really like!
 The funny thing about this song is that I'm not even sure, if I knew it, before I came here.
 But somehow the song means a lot to me now.
 I know it means a lot to a lot of you guys as well.